-- c) Should two hours elapse from the start signal before the scheduled race distance is completed, the leader will be shown the end-of-session signal when he crosses the control line (the Line) at the end of the lap following the lap during which the two (2) hour period ended, provided this does not result in the scheduled number of laps being exceeded. - d) Should the race be suspended (see Article 57) the length of the suspension will be added to this two (2) hour period up to a maximum total race time of three (3) hours, and the leader will be shown the end-of-session signal when he crosses the control line (the Line) at the end of the lap following the lap during which the sum of these periods ended, provided this does not result in the scheduled number of laps being exceeded. - 5.6 The maximum number of Competitions in the Championship is 24 the minimum is 8. - 5.7 The final list of Competitions is published by the FIA before 1 January each year. - 5.8 A Competition which is cancelled with less than three months' written notice to the FIA will not be considered for inclusion in the following year's Championship unless the FIA judges the cancellation to have been due to force majeure.

-5.9 A Competition may be cancelled if fewer than twelve (12) cars are available for it.
+- c) Should two hours elapse from the start signal before the scheduled race distance is completed, the leader will be shown the end-of-session signal when he crosses the control line (the Line) at the end of the lap following the lap during which the two (2) hour period ended, provided this does not result in the scheduled number of laps being exceeded. - d) Should the race be suspended (see Article 57) the length of the suspension will be added to this two (2) hour period up to a maximum total race time of three (3) hours, and the leader will be shown the end-of-session signal when he crosses the control line (the Line) at the end of the lap following the lap during which the sum of these periods ended, provided this does not result in the scheduled number of laps being exceeded.
+If the formation lap is started behind the safety car (see Article 49), the maximum total race time of three (3) hours will commence at the scheduled race start time. - 5.5 The maximum number of Competitions in the Championship is 24 the minimum is 8. - 5.6 The final list of Competitions is published by the FIA before 1 January each year. - 5.7 A Competition which is cancelled with less than three months' written notice to the FIA will not be considered for inclusion in the following year's Championship unless the FIA judges the cancellation to have been due to force majeure. - 5.8 A Competition may be cancelled if fewer than twelve (12) cars are available for it.